oliverroick/oliverroick.net/src/_posts/2021-07-26-in-defence-of-the-pull-request.md

 The pull request review isn’t a place to argue about whether to add a trailing comma after the last key-value pair in a JSON object, you’ve got a linter for this, or whether to use a `for` loop or a `map` to process an array, although it might be worth having the discussion in certain situations.
 The review ensures that suggested changes fit in with the greater scheme of things in your application and make sure other developers understand them.

 Of course, if you’re working alone, if you’re just experimenting, or if it’s just two blokes in their mum’s attic, code reviews get in the way of moving quickly and getting things done.
-But from a particular team size on, pull requests will make your team better and code you ship.
+But from a particular team size on, pull requests will make your team better and the code you ship.
 Software development is a team sport, the unit of delivery is the team.
 You’re accountable as a team for what you deliver.
 Code reviews are a way to share that accountability.

 If you feel that pull requests contribute to a low-trust, even toxic, environment, you might want to have a word with your team.
 It’s not the pull request that creates the culture; it’s the people interacting with each other.
 If your team isn’t integrating often enough, if branches are long-lived and pull requests have too many changes, try breaking down work into small junks and open a series of pull requests.
 Even better, break down the work into smaller tickets before developers pick them up.